Skip to main content

 Those fortunate enough to live in a place sufficiently urban to have a multiplicity of local wine shops are fortunate indeed.
 A good wine shop will have a wide and diverse assortment of wines available, and a staff that is knowledgeable on a broad spectrum of wines, as to both types and regions of origin.
 The wise buyer will experiment prudently with such advice from various shops till one or a few are identified as having such knowledge.

-Having identified any such reliable shops, then, as Polonius put it, grapple them to unto thy soul with hoops of steel.
+Having identified any such reliable shops, then, as Polonius put it, grapple them to thy soul with hoops of steel.
 Very possibly wines from such shops will cost a bit more than one might obtain them for elsewhere, especially from mega-retailers (sure to exist wherever there are already enough wine buyers to support local shops), but the wise buyer will regard the extra as a small tariff paid for the benefit of personalized (and utile) advice and assistance.

 That is not to disdain mega-retailers.
 If you have built up on your own—that is, with little assistance from any local shops—a useful knowledge of what you want and need, places like Total Wine and Costco are hard to beat on price.
 The bottom line, ethically, is that one should never plunder a local shop’s expertise and assistance only to use it to buy elsewhere a little cheaper (the same problem local booksellers have with Amazon.)
 When you encounter good will and useful help, the right thing to do is to reward it with some loyalty.